eyhuynh/307VocalHarmonizer/index.md

 > include image!!!

 ### retune~: Pitch Detection
 Fortunately, Max/MSP has a retune~ object, which performs a pitch detection and a pitch-shift; however, we only used retune~ for pitch detection.
 The signal was sent to retune~ after preprocessing to detect the pitch in frequency (via the second outlet of retune~).
+By setting the quality attribute to ‘best’, retune~ performs the highest quality of pitch detection and retuning calculations.

 > include image!!!